wp-plugins/fg-joomla-to-wordpress/readme.txt

 * No, it only reads the Joomla database.

+= I get this error: Erreur !: SQLSTATE[HY000] [1193] Unknown system variable 'NAMES' =

+* It comes from MySQL 4.0.
+It will work if you move your database to MySQL 5.0 before running the migration.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress